 While I wouldn't consume them as my primary food source unless I was stranded on Mars with no other food but potatoes, I personally could not eat a Paleo diet or do a Whole30 without them.
 My body just doesn't get enough carbs without eating them a few times a week.
 My mood tanks, my brain doesn't function properly, I don't sleep well, and I feel just blah.
 Even if I didn't consider white potatoes Paleo, I would probably eat them anyway.
 Plus, they're considered a FODMAP free food per Monash University's amazing app, so they don't hurt my stomach.
 They actually tend to settle it when nothing else can.

-I think potatoes have a reputation of being unhealthy because of the way they are often prepared in our culture – deep fried or loaded with sour cream, bacon, processed cheese, butter, heavy cream, the list goes on – to create a variety of delicious, unhealthy side dishes.
+I think potatoes have a reputation of being unhealthy because of the way they are often prepared in our culture - deep fried or loaded with sour cream, bacon, processed cheese, butter, heavy cream, the list goes on - to create a variety of delicious, unhealthy side dishes.
 They are also often consumed in excess, as is the case with deep fried french fries in particular (would you like that supersized?).
-The air fryer makes it possible to easily prepare dishes that are typically deep fried in a healthier manner without missing out on flavour or crispness.
+The air fryer makes it possible to easily prepare dishes that are typically deep fried in a healthier manner without missing out on flavor or crispness.

 Benefits of Air Fryers

-You could bake similar-tasting fries in about the same amount of time in conventional oven; however, an air fryer delivers the following benefits over an oven:
+You could bake similar-tasting fries in about the same amount of time in a conventional oven; however, an air fryer delivers the following benefits over an oven:

 - Air fryers are more energy efficient;